lajohnston/smslib/README.md

 ### Decoupled

-The smslib.asm file contains common functionality used by the other lib files, but other than that the separate files don't reference each other and you can pick and choose which ones to include in your project.
+The smslib.asm file contains common functionality used by the other lib files, but other than that the separate files don't depend on each other and you can pick and choose which ones to include in your project.

 ### Prefixes